Ultimate Fat Loss Guide (Science-Based Strategies That Actually Work)

 You must consume fewer calories than your body burns.

-A good starting point is:
+A good starting point is a 300–500 calorie deficit per day.

 2. Increase Protein Intake

-Protein helps fat loss in several ways.
+Protein supports fat loss in several ways.

 It helps:

-preserve muscle
+- preserve muscle mass

-increase satiety
+- increase satiety

 3. Focus on Whole Foods